Tropical Storm Helene (2012): Caribbean

 The remnants of Tropical Depression Seven caused severe flooding in Trinidad on August 11.
-Flooding damaged retaining walls at 50 homes in Diego Martin, which was cutoff by floodwaters.
+Flooding damaged retaining walls at 50 homes in Diego Martin, which was cut off by floodwaters.
 A total of 12 homes were destroyed the floods.
 Heavy rainfall and mudslides were reported across the island, which resulted in the deaths of two people.
 Major damage was reported to infrastructure, including loss of utility assets and damage to roadways.
 Following the floods, 1,112 members of the Diego Martin Regional Corporation were deployed to assist in relief efforts.
 The regional corporation reported that 225 people had asked for assistance.
 Damage from the floods totaled to around $17 million (2012 USD).
 A total of 12 people had to find refuge in shelters.
 The remnants of Seven caused a 1 in 50 year event in Diego Martin, according to local corporations.

-In Dominica, over 4 inches (101.6 mm) of precipitation fell in the Layou-Roseau area within a three hour period, causing minor flooding.
+In Dominica, over 4 inches (101.6 mm) of precipitation fell in the Layou-Roseau area within a three-hour period, causing minor flooding.
 Some areas lost connection to internet, including the Office of Disaster Management (ODM) building.
 Flooding in Castle Bruce resulted in the drowning deaths of 14 livestock.
 Minimal pockets of flooding were reported in Saint Lucia, but floodwaters rapidly receded.
 The remnants of Seven brought tropical storm-force wind gusts and torrential rainfall to Central America while crossing between August 14–15.
 The system also brought increased moisture and shower activity to Belize, with rain peaking at around 0.75 inches (19.05 mm) in northern parts of the country.